ansible/ansible/docsite/latest/rst/intro_configuration.rst

 poll_interval
 =============

-For asynchronous tasks in Ansible (covered in `playbooks_async`), this is how often to check back on the status of those tasks when an explicit poll interval is not supplied.
+For asynchronous tasks in Ansible (covered in :doc:`playbooks_async`), this is how often to check back on the status of those tasks when an explicit poll interval is not supplied.
 The default is a reasonably moderate 15 seconds which is a tradeoff between checking in frequently and providing a quick turnaround when something may have completed::